BabsBerlin/nd_data_pipeline_airflow/README.md

 ### The Project Files

+- `dags/`
-- `dags/etl_dag.py` provides all methods to create the dag and connect to airflow
+    - `etl_dag.py` provides all methods to create the dag and connect to airflow

-- `plugins/helpers/create_tables.sql` sql queries to create the database tables
-- `plugins/helpers/sql_queries.py` sql queries to populate the db tables
+- `plugins/operators/`
-- `plugins/operators/stage_redshift.py` custom operator to load data from S3 to the redshift database
+    - `stage_redshift.py` custom operator to load data from S3 to the redshift database
-- `plugins/operators/load_dimension.py` custom operator to load data from the staging table into the dimension tables
+    - `load_dimension.py` custom operator to load data from the staging table into the dimension tables
-- `plugins/operators/load_fact.py` custom operator to load data from the staging table into the fact table
+    - `load_fact.py` custom operator to load data from the staging table into the fact table
+    - `data_quality.py` custom operator to run data quality checks
+- `plugins/helpers/`
+    - `create_tables.sql` sql queries to create the database tables
+    - `sql_queries.py` sql queries to populate the db tables

 ### The Project was created in the Udacity workspace, here are the steps you need to follow